RocketChat/Rocket.Chat/.changeset/red-crews-behave.md

 '@rocket.chat/meteor': minor
 ---

-New UI context for Rocket.Chat Apps to register actions, apps can use this new context by registering buttons under the `category: AI`
+Introduces new UI context for Rocket.Chat Apps to register actions, apps can use this new context by registering buttons under the `category: AI`